Western New Guinea: Cuisine

 Common Papuan snacks are usually made out of sago.
 Kue bagea (also called sago cake) is a cake originating from Ternate in North Maluku, although it can also be found in Papua.
 It has a round shape and creamy color.
 Bagea has a hard consistency that can be softened in tea or water, to make it easier to chew.
 It is prepared using sago, a plant-based starch derived from the sago palm or sago cycad.
 Sagu Lempeng is a typical Papuan snacks that is made in the form of processed sago in the form of plates.
 Sagu Lempeng are also a favorite for travelers.
 But it is very difficult to find in places to eat because this bread is a family consumption and is usually eaten immediately after cooking.
 Making sago plates is as easy as making other breads.
 Sago is processed by baking it by printing rectangles or rectangles with iron which is ripe like white bread.
 Initially tasteless, but recently it has begun to vary with sugar to get a sweet taste.
 It has a tough texture and can be enjoyed by mixing it or dipping it in water to make it softer.
 Sago porridge is a type of porridge that are found in Papua.
 This porridge is usually eaten with yellow soup made of mackerel or tuna then seasoned with turmeric and lime.
 Sago porridge is sometimes also consumed with boiled tubers, such as those from cassava or sweet potato.
 Vegetable papaya flowers and sautéed kale are often served as side dishes to accompany the sago porridge.
-In the inland regions, Sago worms are usually served as a type of snack dish.
+In the coastal regions, Sago worms are usually served as a type of snack dish.
 Sago worms come from sago trunks which are cut and left to rot.
 The rotting stems cause the worms to come out.
 The shape of the sago worms varies, ranging from the smallest to the largest size of an adult's thumb.
 These sago caterpillars are usually eaten alive or cooked beforehand, such as stir-frying, cooking, frying and then skewered.
 But over time, the people of Papua used to process these sago caterpillars into sago caterpillar satay.
 To make satay from this sago caterpillar, the method is no different from making satay in general, namely on skewers with a skewer and grilled over hot coals.